VivekChauhan05/RAG_Document_Question_Answering/README.md

 ### 4. Obtain API Keys
 Get your API keys for:

--Cohere: Sign up at Cohere to obtain an API key.
+- Cohere: Sign up at Cohere to obtain an API key.
--Pinecone: Sign up at Pinecone to obtain an API key.
+- Pinecone: Sign up at Pinecone to obtain an API key.
--These keys will be entered via the Streamlit interface when running the app.
+These keys will be entered via the Streamlit interface when running the app.

 ### 5. Run the Application